silam/TopTenOWASPTutorial/README.md

 DO NOT: Send unsigned or unencrypted serialized objects over the network

 DO: Perform integrity checks or validate digital signatures on serialized objects received from the network

 ## 9-Security Logging and Monitoring Failures

+Security Logging and Monitoring failures have no direct vulnerabilities that can be exploited but this doesnot mean that logging and monitoring is any less critical.

+Insufficient logging and monitoring of systems can impact visibility, incident alerting, login failures, system failures and breaches.
+This makes it essential to have a fully operational logging and monitoring system to collect logs and give out alerts to Security Operation Center (SOC) staff and administrators.
+It is also important to perform checks on a regular basis to ensure all the correct systems are logging as expected — you donot want valuable logs to be missing from your firewall.

 DO: Ensure all login, access control, and server-side input validation failures are logged with sufficient user context to identify suspicious or malicious accounts.